Columbine effect: Notable cases

-Guilherme Taucci Monteiro and Luiz Henrique de Castro, the perpetrators of the Suzano massacre were inspired by the Columbine High School massacre; they hoped their attack would draw more attention than the Columbine massacre.
+Guilherme Taucci Monteiro and Luiz Henrique de Castro, the perpetrators of the Suzano massacre were inspired by the Columbine High School massacre, and hoped their attack would garner more attention than the Columbine shooting.

-On January 10, 2020, an 11-year-old student identified as José Ángel Ramos Betts perpetrated the Colegio Cervantes shooting, killing a teacher and wounding multiple teachers and classmates shortly before turning the gun on himself.
-The assailant wore a white t-shirt that read "Natural selection" and pants with black suspenders, which were reported as referring to Eric Harris.
+On January 10, 2020, an 11-year-old student identified as José Ángel Ramos Betts perpetrated the Colegio Cervantes shooting, killing a teacher and wounding multiple other teachers and classmates shortly before turning the gun on himself.
+The assailant wore a white T-shirt that read "Natural Selection" and pants with black suspenders, a reference to Eric Harris' outfit.

 In September 2021, two teens were arrested in Lee County, Florida, and were accused of plotting a school shooting.
-A search conducted of the teen's homes showed a map of the school with security cameras labeled.
+A search of the teen's homes found a map of the school with security cameras labeled.
 Several knives and a gun were also found.
-The Sheriff Department said the teens had a "particular interest in Columbine" and that they had been ordered to undergo mental evaluation before possible charges being filed.
-Additionally four teenagers were charged in Pennsylvania, after a police investigation found detailed evidence of a plan to target Dunmore High School outside of Scranton, Pennsylvania, on April 20, 2024, the 25th anniversary of the attack.
-Text messages between the students planning the attack, claiming "dibs" on certain potential victims, and that they wanted "everything to go down like Columbine".
+The Sheriff Department said that the teens had a "particular interest in Columbine" and that they had been ordered to undergo mental evaluation before charges were filed.
+Additionally, four teenagers in Pennsylvania were charged after a police investigation found detailed evidence of a plan to target Dunmore High School outside of Scranton, Pennsylvania, on April 20, 2024, the 25th anniversary of the Columbine attack.
+There were text messages between the students planning the attack, claiming "dibs" on certain potential victims, and stating that they wanted "everything to go down like Columbine".

 In August 2022, the perpetrator of the 2022 Bend, Oregon shooting wrote in an online manifesto he was partially influenced by the Columbine massacre.

+On April 20, 2026, the 27th anniversary of the Columbine shooting, an 18-year-old student fatally shot herself at Valley Forge High School in Parma Heights, Ohio.
+Hours before the suicide, she posted images on Instagram of a shrine and a locket containing the pictures of Harris and Klebold.

-New discoveries stress the possibility of spread, showing that there is a greater danger of more shootings nearby within about two weeks after an initial instance.
-Nevertheless, not all research concurs with this timing sequence.
+New discoveries stress the possibility of spread, showing that after a shooting there is an increased danger of more shootings within the first two weeks after, though not all research supports this claim.

-One state's school shooting can influence the probability of shootings in schools of nearby states and the same state in upcoming years, stressing how these incidents are connected.
+One state's school shooting can influence the probability of shootings in schools of nearby states and the same state in the following years, stressing how these incidents are connected.
 For instance, divorce rate has a significant positive effect on the intensity level of school shooting cases.
-However, the percentage of minorities shows a negative impact, although not statistically significant yet.
-These results highlight the intricate social and economic elements involved, requiring broad-ranging approaches to tackle them well.
+However, the percentage of minorities shows a negative impact, although not statistically significant.
+These results highlight the intricate social and economic elements involved, requiring broad-ranging approaches to tackle them successfully.

-Over 300 deaths have been attributed to copycat attacks.
-Foiled planned attacks with inspiration to Columbine like the Halifax mass shooting plot and suicides of those with relation to the Columbine massacre like Sol Pais will not be included in the list.